Data-driven Mori-Zwanzig modeling of Lagrangian particle dynamics in turbulent flows: Discussion

 \subsection{Data-driven Mori--Zwanzig for Lagrangian turbulence}

 We now introduce the data-driven Mori--Zwanzig formalism augmented with time-delay embedding in the context of Lagrangian turbulence.
 The resulting reduced-order model explicitly governs the temporal evolution of particle acceleration $\bm{a}$; where particle position and velocity are directly obtained via temporal integration.
-Additionally, we include the local fluid velocity gradients $\bm {\nabla}\bm{u}$ at the position of the particle in the model in order to encode knowledge of the local small-scale structures of the turbulent flow~\cite{jiao-natcom-2025}, such as strain and vorticity, which strongly influence the particle dynamics.
+Furthermore, we include local fluid velocity gradients $\bm {\nabla}\bm{u}$ at the position of the particle in the model to encode the knowledge of local small-scale structures of turbulent flow~\cite{jiao-natcom-2025}, such as strain and vorticity, which strongly influence particle dynamics.
 Formally, the model is then defined as